Project-MONAI/model-zoo/models/pathology_tumor_detection/docs/README.md

 A probability number of the input patch being tumor or normal.

+### Memory Consumption Warning

+If you face memory issues in traning, you can lower the `batch_size` of the validation dataloader in the configurations to reduce the System RAM requirements.

 ### Inference on a WSI

 Inference is performed on WSI in a sliding window manner with specified stride.
 A foreground mask is needed to specify the region where the inference will be performed on, given that background region which contains no tissue at all can occupy a significant portion of a WSI.
 Output of the inference pipeline is a probability map of size 1/stride of original WSI size.